... humming machinery is fine, amplifiers not so much ...

 Left image is v4 bias as delivered.
 A classic ½-wave rectification with minimal filtering.

-Optionally, a better filter can be implemented with 2x 470Ω, one replacing R39 and the other inserted between the D1 anode and C17.
-This should probably also work for standard bias without AB-Q. See Power schematic.
+Optionally, a better bias filter can be implemented with 2x 470Ω, one replacing R39 and the other inserted between the D1 anode and C17.
+This should also work for standard bias without AB-Q. See Power schematic.

 Right image LP filtered bias is 13db better - but not as good as a full-wave regulated DC supply.